 Finally, do not miss a whale water ballet, attracting nature and whale lovers and researchers each year.
 Whales come very close to the coast to give birth, and adventurous snorkelers can share a very special moment with these sea giants.

 Tubuai is the largest island of this archipelago and hosts the main public and economic services for this island group.
 Its reef is scattered with fine motu plus coral and volcanic rocks.
 The huge lagoon, nearly twice as large as the island itself, offers 33 sq. mi.
 (85 km²) of pure aquatic fun.
 The mild climate also makes these islands ideal for farming.
 Lilies are grown around the islands for export and can be seen in the fields as far as the eye can see.

 The first explorers were struck by the island’s beauty.
 Toward the end of the 19th Century, explorers Wallis and Cook took a liking to the lush vegetation and crystal clear water of the island.
 However, the area did not look appropriate for good anchorage given the large barrier reef around the coast.
 This disadvantage turned into an incredible advantage in the eyes of the famous mutineers of the HMS Bounty.
-Led by Christian Fletcher, they tried unsuccessfully to settle and built Fort George, which no longer exists.
+Led by Christian Fletcher, they built Fort George, which still exists today.
+A must visit attraction.